-Here are some tips on what you might expect and what you can do to minimise the stress and angst.
+Here are some tips on what you might expect when transferring your HTML website to a WordPress website:

-Transferring a HTML site to WordPress isn’t necessarily straight forward – but it’s not impossible.
+Transferring an HTML site to WordPress isn’t necessarily straightforward – but it’s not impossible.
 If you want the new WordPress site to look exactly like your existing HTML site, this process generally requires someone who understands HTML and how to code a WordPress theme.

 If you want a WordPress site that looks similar to your existing site, but not the same AND you have the appropriate graphics – then you may be able to find an appropriate WordPress theme and customise it yourself.
 Be prepared to spend a bit of time learning your new theme and the intricacies of customising WordPress.